mint-metrics/mojito-snowplow-storage/redshift-datamodels/README.md

         and f.root_tstamp = ua.root_tstamp
 ```

 We use the User Agent Parser enrichment in Snowplow to classify useragents.
-Page URLs, treatment (components) and error messages also provide heaps of context for debugging.
+Page URLs, variant (components) and error messages also provide heaps of context for debugging.

 This table makes for useful Superset dashboards too: